NOAH Compendium

 Operator warnings

-Wash hands carefully after applying the product.
-In case of accidental contact with the eyes, rinse with copious amounts of water.
+Wash hands carefully after applying the veterinary medicinal product.
+In case of accidental contact with the eyes, rinse with plenty of water.

 Adverse Reactions